Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/arguments.rst

    (formats that can be compiled into blender, not available on all systems)
       HDR TIFF EXR MULTILAYER MPEG FRAMESERVER QUICKTIME CINEON DPX DDS JP2 ``-x``, ``--use-extension`` ``<bool>``
-   Set option to add the file extension to the end of the file.
+   Set option to add the file extension to the end of the file

 Animation Playback Options